 Managing young children and additional parenting roles including parents turned into teachers, nursing grief after the loss of a loved one whose funeral you were unable to attend due to government restrictions on movement, expanded wifery roles and the demands of a typical job in the media, has left many women in media calling for help.

 The Media Council of Kenya saw journalists listed among the essential service providers during the fight against COVID-19.
 “Every morning, as I leave my family to go to work, I cannot stop thinking of how risky it is.
 I have a family of three.
 While they are home and keeping with the government directions on staying at home, I have to to go out and fend for my family.
 As a single parent, I have no choice but to live to fight another day.
 I feel like I am gambling with my life and that of my children.
-If only I had another option in life, I would have quit this job now,” remarked Liz.
+If only I had another option in life, I would have quit this job by now,” remarked Liz.

 AMWIK members had a chance to discuss various problems facing them.
 Notably, many of the women are battling with silent stress and depression.
 The forum resulted in more questions than answers.

 “I lost one of my parents during this COVID-19 era.
 How do I get closure from the loss of my parent without losing it?
 How do we even deal with this pain away from people?
-In normal cases, we would be surrounded family and friends during grief which makes it easier.
+In normal cases, we would be surrounded by family and friends during grief which makes it easier.
 I am finding it so hard to deal with it.”

 “The call to have our children go through online studies assumes that all families have access to more than one laptop.
 I have three children in school; truth be told, I cannot even afford an extra laptop in my situation.
 Adding WiFi to my monthly bill complicates my budget.”

-“My husband and I both work in a media house, and our salaries have been cut 50%.
+“My husband and I both work in a media house, and our salaries have been cut by 50%.
 Our bills are still the same.
 How do we deal with this?
 This feels quite traumatic, and I am feeling overwhelmed.”

 Dr. Nancy Nyaga, a Psychotherapist and Dinah Kituyi, the Regional Centre Manager, SAFE Program in East Africa who were attending the virtual meeting as guests had a lot to say and their counsel was timely.